ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 First off, let me introduce React-In-Style or RIS for short.
 RIS is differnt than other css solutions because you start with javascript objects, or even json.
 Don't worry, it still allows for nested selectors and media queries.

+RIS is not the first one to think that in browser javascript to css is better.
+Check out [Pete Hunts Take on css for react components.](https://github.com/petehunt/jsxstyle)

 ### Advantages of styles as js
 The advantages of sending your javascript styles down to the page, and processing it there, is tremendous.